ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

    ```
    {: pre}

-   If the IP info and access details are displayed, then the discovery is successful.
+   If the IP information and access details are displayed, then the discovery is successful.

 2. Log in to the iSCSI array.
    ```zsh